90zlaya/php-library/readme.md

 Every class call should have phplibrary namespace call in front.

-* Autoload file is created and added inside root directory.
+* Autoload file is inside root directory.
 It contains calls to every class inside php-library.
 * All classes are inside /classes folder.
 * All demonstrations are inside /demonstrations folder.
 * All modules are inside /modules folder and contain subfolders for every module.